top of page

 • Clear communication between kitchen staff and guides

-And unlike large hotels or buffets, safari camps tend to serve smaller guest groups, which makes personalized attention much more feasible.
+Some higher-end camps even have visiting chefs or nutritionists overseeing meal planning.
+Unlike large hotels or buffets, safari camps tend to serve smaller guest groups, making personalized attention more feasible.

 Special Touches: Hospitality Beyond the Basics

+The hospitality at safari camps often exceeds expectations.
 Don’t be surprised if a chef checks in with you personally, or if a surprise birthday cake is made gluten-free just for you.
+Many camps go above and beyond to make you feel welcome and seen.

 Some luxury safari camps also offer: